OPEN CALL

 1. Copy and fill in this budget format.
 This provides us with a cost estimate.
 Instructions in the file.

-2. Use this form to fill in some basic details and upload the budget.
+2. Use this form to fill in basic details of your initiative and upload the budget.

 Selection process